What does digitization mean in today’s time?

 What digitization looks like in the world of Microfinance

-With Microfinance, the aim has always been to promote financial inclusion.
+With Microfinance digitization, the aim has always been to promote financial inclusion.
 Microfinance institutions which are impact-oriented look for ways to increase their reach to the underbanked while keeping operating costs bearable.
 An emerging change in their traditional process is cashless banking service.
-Where no physical disbursement of cash or deposit is required.
+Where the need for physical disbursement of cash or deposit is essential.

 A complete digitization of microfinance.